How to Render in Premiere Pro

 If you are like me and have a Creative Cloud subscription, you might also use the awesome Audition software to keep your audio (within Premiere Pro) in check.

-And that said, Premiere Pro makes it extremely easy to use Audition alongside Premiere Pro.
+That said, Premiere Pro makes it extremely easy to use Audition alongside Premiere Pro.

-In fact, all audio that you have in Premiere Pro can be edited and adjusted in Audition and when you do so, the changes that you apply to your audio clips are then automatically reflected and updated in Premiere Pro as well.
+In fact, all audio that you have in Premiere Pro can be edited and adjusted in Audition, and when you do so, the changes that you apply to your audio clips are then automatically reflected and updated in Premiere Pro as well.

 Pretty awesome stuff.